kuosman/MMM-digitraffic-trains/README.md

 ## Using the module

 1) Clone this repository under `MagicMirror/modules` folder
+2) Run `npm install` in `MagicMirror/modules/MMM-digitraffic-trains` folder
-2) Add to the modules array in the `MagicMirror/config/config.js` file:
+3) Add to the modules array in the `MagicMirror/config/config.js` file:
 ````javascript
 modules: [{
 	module: "MMM-digitraffic-trains",